 When you set Downtime, it sends you a reminder five minutes before it starts.
 Once it begins, you'll get another notification stating that your screen time will be limited until the end time you set.
 During this time, you can still unlock your iPhone and make calls, but all apps that aren't whitelisted will be grayed out.
 If you try to access one, it will say you've reached your time limit, and you can choose to ignore it for 15 minutes or for the full day on an app-by-app basis.

 In iOS 12.0 through 12.1.4, you can only choose one timeframe for Downtime, and that applies to every day of the week.
-But in iOS 12.2, you can choose to set a downtime for specific days of the week.
+But in iOS 12.2 and later, you can choose to set a downtime for specific days of the week.
 To do this, open Settings, tap "Screen Time," then "Downtime."
 If you've never activated Downtime, you'll need to tap the slider to engage the feature.
 Once you do, simply tap "Customize Days."

 Now, you can see each day of the week listed, with "10:00 PM" to "7:00 AM" set as the default schedule for each day.
 Tap any day to customize your own schedule.
 At the top is a toggle where you can turn off Downtime completely for that day.
 If you're keeping it on, adjust the "From" and "To" times to you're liking.